**See NOTES on this page for state and license restrictions.

 About the course:

 Ethics for the Counseling Professions is a course that covers ethical values which are the basis for ethical counselor practice.
-Course covers social work, mental health counselor and CASAC ethical codes, covers ethical decision making in the areas of confidentiality, technological advances, immigration and addictions.
+The course covers social work, mental health counselor and CASAC ethical codes, covers ethical decision making in the areas of confidentiality, technological advances, immigration and addictions.
 This training focuses on Ethical Codes for the counselors mentioned above, and demonstrates ethical decision-making practices.
 It specifically focuses on ethical decision making in conflicted situations.
 It is designed to bolster clinician confidence and motivation to use a Harms and Benefits analysis in the areas of confidentiality, technological advances, immigration and addictions.
 The filmed commentaries on case scenarios are done by bioethics researcher Dr. Timothy Campbell, who walks us through cases which require ethical decision-making in all areas.

 Refunds will be given in exceptional circumstances only within a month of registration.
 Previous payments will be honored only within the calendar year of registration.